-If you’ve ever tried to access BBC iPlayer from France or indeed anywhere outside the United Kingdom, you’ll have found that you will get blocked.
+If you’ve ever tried to access BBC abroad such as from France or indeed anywhere outside the United Kingdom, you’ll have found that you will get blocked.
 You’ll probably get some sort of message like this –

 The reason, is that whenever you connect to the BBC iPlayer site, it checks your location by using your IP address.
 This address will be registered in whatever country you are connecting from.
 It doesn’t matter where you are, where you live – just the location you are connecting from which determines whether you are allowed access or not.
 If you’re not in the UK, you’ll only be allowed access to the radio programmes (bar some of the local ones).

 It’s a very common practice nowadays, in fact virtually every large media site on the internet operates it.
 Visit Hulu, ABC, Pandora, NBC or any of the big US media sites from outside the US and you’ll get a the same sort of message.
 Try and access the Canadian broadcaster – CTV from anywhere but Canada and it will happen as well.
 The same goes for all the UK and European broadcasters, you can access content only when you’re in that specific country.

 Of course, the internet was once completely open to everyone, irrespective of your location.
 However times have changed greatly in the last few years but fortunately all these blocks can be easily bypassed.
-If you’re in France or anywhere outside the UK, and want to watch the BBC – simply watch this video about how to use a BBC iPlayer proxy for the solution.
+If you’re in France or anywhere outside the UK, and want to watch the BBC – simply watch this video about how to use a BBC abroad for the solution.